-Although, this is not essential, in most succulents the leaves come off easier when the plant is a little thirsty and not plump.
+This is not essential, but in most succulents the leaves come off easier when the plant is a little thirsty and not plump prior to pulling the leaves off.
 When the leaves are full of water they are more likely to break.
-Once the leaf breaks, it is worthless.
+Once a leaf breaks, it is worthless.

 Don’t go crazy and pull all the leaves off.
 Even if you know the name of your plant and the information available says it is possible to propagate from leaf we recommend to only take a few leaves off (3-4 depending on the size of the plant) just in case it does not work out.

 Depending on where in the world you are and how cold your winters are your succulents natural growing clock will be affected by the seasons.
 Many succulents grow rapidly in the warmer months (though, as always, there are exceptions) and go dormant in winter.
-During the dormant time it is difficult to propagate and you may be wasting you time and precious plant leaves.
+During their dormant time it is difficult to propagate and you may be wasting your time and precious plant leaves.

 If a leaf that has nothing else growing to its side can be located, it should be easy to gently pull to the side that is free of any other leaves.
 You will then create good space for the next leaf to come off.
-Sometimes gently trying to dislodge by pulling from side to side and top to bottom works best.
-Sometimes the leaves come off easily just by gently touching.
+Dislodge by pulling from side to side gently.
+In some succulents the leaves come off easily just by touching.
 It all depends on the particular plant.

-Ensure the leaf is not damaged, broken or partly still on the stalk
+Ensure the leaf is not damaged, broken.
+Nothing of the leaf can be left on the stalk.

-Place your leaves on a dry surface & leave in a bright but sheltered spot
+Once you have collected your leaves, place your leaves on a dry surface & leave in a bright but sheltered spot.

 We use plastic trays but anything will do- a dry towel, take-away container, paper towel.
 Put the leaves on the same way as they were when attached to the plant and space out so they are not touching each other.

-Next place on a windowsill, verandah or in a greenhouse if you have one.
+Next, place on a windowsill, veranda or in a greenhouse, if you have one.
 It is important the leaves are not in direct sun for too long and should be kept dry.
-In most instances they will grow even if left in the rain, but some varieties may rot, so better to be on the safe side and keep them dry.
+In most instances they will grow even if left in the rain, but some varieties may rot, and so it is better to be on the safe side and keep them dry.

 New plants should emerge within a month.
 Some plants will send roots first, some the new mini-me version of the mother plants and some both at the same time.